 from inside your home.
 Place the bath near a hose so it is easy to fill up.
 If

-you can create moving water through the use of a fountain, drip or other type
+you create moving water with a fountain, drip or other type

 of spray mechanism your birdbath will attract more birds.